What Is a Skin Infection?

 - The redness or swelling spreads.

-Keep in mind that pink or red skin and swelling around the wound are normal, especially if you have stitches.
-Some amount of pain is normal, too, but it should start to let up after the second day.
+Pink or red skin and swelling around a wound are normal, especially if you have stitches.
+Some amount of pain is normal, but it should start to go away after the second day.

 If you see pus, fluid, or crust, call your doctor within 24 hours.
 Call if the pain gets worse after 48 hours.